Number of U.S. Airports

 dMilitary includes public use and private use and are included in appropriate public or private use numbers.

-f Total General aviation commercial service
+f Total General aviation commercial service airports excluded in this total but include in public-use.

 g 2015 data are not available.